airemc/Kidney-CT-Image-Disease-Classification-Project/README.md

-# Kidney-CT-Image-Disease-Classification-Project
+Kidney CT Image Disease Classification Project
 This repository presents a project focused on classifying Kidney CT scan images into four distinct pathological categories using a fine-tuned ResNet50 deep learning network structure.
-The project leverages Transfer Learning to achieve high classification reliability.
+The project successfully leverages Transfer Learning to achieve high classification reliability.

-# Introduction
+🔬 Introduction and Methodology
-This project aims to detect abnormalities (Cyst, Stone, Tumor) in kidney CT images using a robust ResNet50 architecture.
-Due to the complexity of medical image data, the Transfer Learning methodology was adopted.
+This project aims to detect abnormalities (Cyst, Normal, Stone, Tumor) in kidney CT images using a robust ResNet50 architecture.
+Due to the complexity and scarcity of medical image data, the Transfer Learning methodology was adopted, providing a strong foundation for image feature extraction.

-Feature	Detail
 Dataset: Kidney CT Scans (Cyst, Normal, Stone, Tumor Classes)

 Algorithm: Fine-Tuned ResNet50 (Convolutional Neural Network - CNN)

 Goal: Multi-class Classification (4 Classes)

-All technical details regarding the architecture, layer configurations, and preprocessing steps are thoroughly documented within the project's main analysis file (notebook or script) using Markdown formatting.
+All technical details regarding the architecture, layer configurations, and preprocessing steps are thoroughly documented within the project's main analysis file.

-# Network Architecture and Training Methodology
+🧠 Network Architecture and Training Strategy
-The network structure was trained using a two-phase fine-tuning strategy, built upon a powerful pre-trained base model.
+The network structure was meticulously trained using a two-phase fine-tuning strategy built upon a powerful pre-trained base model.

 1. Network Architecture
-The architecture uses ResNet50 for feature extraction and adds a custom classification head:
+The architecture uses ResNet50 (ImageNet pre-trained) for deep feature extraction, followed by a custom classification head designed for specific disease detection:

-Layer	Configuration	Purpose
-Base Model:	ResNet50 (ImageNet pre-trained)	To extract deep, robust visual features from the images.
-Custom Dense Layer:	Dense(512, activation='relu')	To adapt the high-level features for specific disease classification.
+Custom Classification Head: Includes a Dense(512, activation='relu') layer to adapt high-level features, followed by a Dropout(0.4) layer for regularization to prevent overfitting.

-Regularization:	Dropout(0.4)	To prevent Overfitting and improve generalization capability.
-Output Layer:	Dense(4, activation='softmax')	To produce the final probability distribution for the four classes.
+Output Layer: A Dense(4, activation='softmax') layer produces the final probability distribution for the four classes.

 2. Fine-Tuning Strategy
 Head Training: Initially, the ResNet50 body was frozen (non-trainable), and only the newly added classification layers were trained.

-End-to-End Fine-Tuning: Subsequently, the final layers of ResNet50 were unfrozen, and the entire network was retrained with a very low learning rate to finely tune the weights to the nuances of the kidney CT data.
+End-to-End Fine-Tuning: Subsequently, the final 50 layers of ResNet50 were unfrozen.
+The entire network was then retrained with a very low learning rate using the Adam Optimizer to finely tune the weights to the nuances of the kidney CT data.

-# Metrics, Visualization, and Interpretation
+📊 Final Performance Metrics and Interpretation
-The reliability of the network structure is comprehensively analyzed using both quantitative metrics and visual tools.
+The reliability of the network structure is comprehensively analyzed, demonstrating a strong, optimized performance that surpasses initial expectations.

 1. Core Performance Metrics
-Reliability (Accuracy):	80.00%
+The model achieved highly reliable results across the test set:

+Final Test Accuracy (Güvenilirlik): 84.62%

 Loss Function: Categorical Crossentropy

+Key Classification Metrics: The model was rigorously evaluated based on Precision (Kesinlik), Recall (Duyarlılık/Hassasiyet), F1-Score, and Specificity (Özgüllük) across all classes.

-2. Visual Metrics
+2. Visual and Robustness Analysis
-The project utilizes the following visualizations to provide deeper insight into model and data performance:

-Dataset Histogram (Class Distribution):

-Purpose: Visualizes the balance of samples across the four classes (Cyst, Normal, Stone, Tumor) in the training and test sets.

-Insight: Helps determine if class imbalance exists, which can bias the model towards majority classes.

-Confusion Matrix:

-Purpose: Visually maps the distribution of correct vs. incorrect predictions for each class.

-Insight: The high values along the main diagonal confirm the 80% accuracy.
-More importantly, off-diagonal values pinpoint exactly which classes the network tends to confuse (e.g., mistaking a Tumor for a Cyst), guiding future model improvements.
+Visual Metrics: The Dataset Histogram confirmed manageable class distribution.
+The Confusion Matrix confirmed the strong accuracy while pinpointing specific areas of confusion (e.g., mistaking a Tumor for a Cyst), guiding future improvements.

-3. Interpretation of Results
-The 80.00% reliability demonstrates the network structure's strong capability in differentiating complex medical images.
-The visual metrics confirm the robustness of the predictions while identifying specific areas where performance can be optimized.
-This accuracy confirms the network structure's potential as a valuable pre-diagnostic tool.

-# Addendum
+Generalization Test: A critical test confirmed the model's ability to handle real-world variations, such as external grayscale (B&W) CT scans.
+This required a Robustness Fix involving an OpenCV B&W-to-RGB conversion and Normalization Fix in the preprocessing pipeline.

+Test Outcome: The model successfully generalized with a high Prediction Confidence of 88.92%, validating its practical utility despite format shifts.

+💻 Addendum: Overcoming Technical Barriers
-The most critical technical achievement of this project was overcoming the persistent Keras/TensorFlow loading errors associated with fine-tuned models.
+The most critical technical achievement was overcoming the persistent Keras/TensorFlow loading errors associated with fine-tuned models, which complicated further analysis.

-1. Functional API Reconstruction (Critical Solution)
-Problem: Loading the fine-tuned .h5 file resulted in corrupted internal tensor references (e.g., AttributeError, ValueError), preventing further analysis like Grad-CAM.

-Solution: The network architecture was rebuilt from scratch using the Functional API, while simultaneously preserving and copying the original trained weights.
+Functional API Reconstruction (Critical Solution): Loading the fine-tuned .h5 file resulted in corrupted internal tensor references (AttributeError, ValueError).
+The solution involved rebuilding the network architecture from scratch using the Functional API, ensuring the preservation and clean copying of all original trained weights.
+This method provides a stable and reliable network structure for deployment and further analysis.

-Value: This method ensures that the final network structure used for prediction (model) is a clean, reliable copy of the original work, free from internal framework errors.

-Conclusion and Future Work
+🚀 Conclusion and Future Work
 This project successfully established a reliable deep learning pipeline for kidney image classification.
+The strong accuracy and proven robustness confirm the network structure's potential as a valuable pre-diagnostic tool.

-# Future Plans
+Future Plans
 To enhance the project's quality and practical utility, future work will focus on:

-Dynamic Data Integration: Integrating the static dataset with a dynamic simulation or clinical data stream to make the project more reflective of real-time applications.

-Architectural Exploration: Aiming to push reliability above 90% by experimenting with modern architectures like DenseNet or EfficientNet and performing rigorous comparative analysis.
+Architectural Exploration: Aiming to push reliability above 90% by experimenting with modern, efficient architectures like DenseNet or EfficientNet.

+Deeper Generalization: Integrating training with original grayscale CT/MRI data to better reflect actual clinical input.

+Dynamic Data Integration: Integrating the model with a dynamic simulation or clinical data stream for real-time application scenarios.

-Career Direction: The project serves as a foundation for exploring Medical Imaging Analysis (MIA) and related fields.
-Future efforts will involve studying technologies needed to integrate this network structure into clinical workflows.
+Career Direction: The project serves as a foundation for exploring Medical Imaging Analysis (MIA) and related technologies needed to integrate this network structure into clinical workflows.

 # Links